M3AAWG’s email authentication checklist is clear, concise, and timely

 Note that email authentication prevents the most damaging fraud vector: exact domain impersonation.
 If I can use your full email address, I can defraud people who trust you.
 This is why executive impersonation and W-2 phishing are such damaging and costly problems, and why the move to implement email authentication properly is so critical.

 But while domain impersonation is the source of the most financially damaging fraud, there are other types of fraud, for which we need other solutions.
 Registering lookalike domains or using throwaway accounts on open-signup systems (like free webmail providers) are also frequent attack vectors for phishers.
-For more information on how Valimail addresses these kinds of impersonation, see our web page on Valimail Defend.
+For more information on how Valimail addresses these kinds of impersonation, see our web page on Valimail Enforce.

 Even with strong authentication — using DMARC at enforcement as outlined by M3AAWG’s BCP — there are ways to accidentally allow others to authenticate as you, or for your authentication to get mixed with others via shared services.
 These are all issues being discussed at M3AAWG, and which are crucial for the ecosystem to solve.